nanoc/nanoc.app/content/doc/helpers.md

 	#!ruby
 	include Nanoc::Helpers::Blogging

-Take a look at the [helpers reference](/doc/reference/helpers/) for a list of helpers that are included with nanoc.
+Take a look at the [helpers reference](/doc/reference/helpers/) for a list of helpers that are included with Nanoc.

 Writing helpers
 ---------------